Metrarty/LogiWEB/README.md

 # **LogiWEB**

 Logistics Restful CRUD application.

 Uses Spring Boot, Maven, JPA and Hibernate for setup and developing.

 Application after running creates in-memory tables with Cargos, Cities, Distances, Orders and Trucks.
 Using REST APIs new records in these tables can be created, edited, loaded or deleted.
+Application allows ro create orders, that include cities from where pick up cargo, and where to deliver, assign truck for delivery, calculate days for delivery according distances, trucks etc.
+Statuses for orders and trucks can be changed.

-The app defines following CRUD APIs:
+The app defines following APIs:

 ## Rest APIs for Cargos